 Unfortunately, OSHA Permissible Exposure Limits (PEL) have not been clearly established.
 However, this does not mean that this substance is not harmful; therefore, safe work practices should always be followed.

 John Edwards was cordial and very responsive to my needs and questions.
 I would definitely recommend this product due to the helpful sales staff and 3 main reasons: 1.
 Ease of installation 2.
 Operability 3.
 Sound construction.
-With this purchase all I can say is, I will be a repeat customer.By Barry Knight from Sid Richardson Carbon Company on 9/19/135 5SafeRack allows us to meet all our safety needs.
+With this purchase all I can say is, I will be a repeat customer.By Barry Knight from Sid Richardson Carbon Company on 9/19/135 5Allows operators safe access to the top of rail cars.